BTerzic22/Face_report/README.md

 - A bad scan prevent a good cropping.
 In those cases it is detected by the program.
 - A blank page or schema without annotations is anticipated and also reported in the csv file.
 - Rotated images are skipped by the program, a technique to deal with it is currently tested.
-- Circles are sometime difficult to distinguished from cross or other shapes.
-A bad drawing may be an issue.

 **How to use the code**:
 - Before executing the code you should: